bryandevelops/SolarSystem/README.md

 ###### Note

-The project was planned and all features were implemented in exactly 7-days.
+~The project was planned and all features were implemented in exactly 7-days.
+~Use fullscreen while viewing!
+It is meant to be a fullscreen desktop experience.

 ##### Enjoy!